StephenLovino/filecombiner/README.md

 **Features:**

 - **Combine Files:** Merge two files into one using the concatenate method, which hides sensitive files within normal files without altering their recognizability.
-- **Extract Files:** Separate or extract embedded ZIP files from a combined file using the FileCombiner application, allowing you to access and manage the contents.
+- **Extract Files:** Separate or extract embedded files from a combined file using the FileCombiner application, allowing you to access and manage the contents.
 - **Hide Sensitive Files:** Stealthily embed sensitive files within normal-looking files like images or videos for secure storage.

 **Important Note:**